Updated on: 2/15/2019

 Basics Of Insurance Coverage

 Washington State, like most states, requires that drivers purchase liability insurance before operating a motor vehicle.
-In these states, it is absolutely illegal to drive a car without being protected by some form of auto liability insurance in the event of a motor vehicle accident.
+In these states, it is absolutely illegal to drive a car without being protected by some form of auto liability insurance in the event of a car accident.

 There are a number of reasons for this.
 From a common sense standpoint, it makes things simpler.
 If all drivers are financially protected in the event of an auto accident or other type of collision, then nobody is unnecessarily being put at risk of having a financial catastrophe on their hands due to lack of coverage.